codeship/shipyard/styleguide/components/alerts.md

 <p class="text-light margin-bottom-sm">Useful when drawing attention to critical, time-sensitive information &mdash; even if nothing has gone wrong.</p>

 {% alert :warning %}
   There are only 2 seats left on this flight!
-We recommend to book your tickets as soon as possible.
+We recommend to <a href="#">book your tickets</a> as soon as possible.
   Use the code <code class="code-inline">Travel_Light_2017</code> before you book your flight.
   {% btn Call to Action, :sm, class: 'alert-cta' %}
 {% endalert %}